swinkels/git-cc/README.md

 Note that the CC label will be moved to the new version of the element, if it is already used.

+### Synchronization of sub directories

+The primary use case of gitcc is the synchronization of a single ClearCase VOB and a single Git repo. gitcc can also synchronize _multiple_ ClearCase VOBs and a single Git repo, but note that support for that feature is rudimentary.
+To give an example, assume we have a view V:/ with top-level VOBs VobA and VobB.
+Execute the following commands to import those VOBs:

+    $> gitcc init V:/
+    $> gitcc update --subdir=VobA
+    $> gitcc update --subdir=VobB

+The Git repo will have the two top-level subdirectories VobA and VobB.

+The rebase command also supports the --subdir option, but there are several things to keep in mind when you rebase a VOB to a subdirectory:

+1. The commits to that VOB will be consecutive in your Git history.
+So when you rebase VobA and VobB, your Git history will end with a sequence of commits to VobB, preceded by a sequence of commits to VobA.
+The date of each commit is correct, which makes their ordering a bit peculiar.

+2. If you rebase a subdirectory, the rebase is actually a merge.
+If you would do a proper rebase, all rebases to that subdirectory would be consecutive in history.
+This would make the history look like this:

+    - (gitcc rebase of) VobA
+    - (...)
+VobA
+    - (...)
+VobA
+    - (...)
+VobB
+    - (...)
+VobB
+    - (...)
+VobB

+    But what you want is this:

+    - (gitcc rebase of) VobA
+    - (...)
+VobB
+    - (...)
+VobA
+    - (...)
+VobB
+    - (...)
+VobA
+    - (...)
+VobB

+Finally, the checkin command also supports the --subdir option so changes in Git can be exported to ClearCase.

 ## Configuration

 The file .git/gitcc contains configuration options for gitcc.
 For example, it